hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/07_git_github.md

  Under the Code tab, find and click on the text that says "XX commits" (where "XX" is some number).
  Hover over, and click on, the three buttons to the right of each commit.
  What information can you gather/explore from these buttons?
- How would you get that same information in the shell?

 2. Create a remote repository on GitHub.
  Push the contents of your local repository to the remote.